 Camber Coffee is one of the newest members of the coffee scene in Bellingham, although the owners are no rookies.
 Camber Coffee first began as a roasting company out of Bellingham, and supplies coffee to The Willows Inn on Lummi Island.
 After mastering their roasting techniques, they made their dream a reality and opened up the downtown flagship location in August 2017.
 Most recently, Camber was recognized for their unique blends, coffee knowledge and expertise as one of the Best Coffee Roasters in the Country by Thrillist.

 The space is breathtaking, bright and open.
 (For those who don’t know, the space used to be a comic book shop, so the transformation alone was incredible.)
 You get feeling that you’re in a space that’s more than just coffee.
-They also serve wine, beer, cider, tea and incredible food for breakfast, lunch and dinner.
+They also serve wine, beer, cider, tea and incredible food for breakfast and lunch.

 The Camber space welcomes you to stay and work a while, or relax for a short minute.
 It is also important to note that this place is a craft stop.
 If you’re looking for quick coffee on-the-go you may want to check out what’s going on at Woods across the street.